 In 2018 we opened our Raynville Crescent scheme in Leeds.
 It provides 11 houses built to the Lifetime Homes Standard and three Wheelchair standard bungalows.
 Raynville Crescent honours Habinteg Housing Manager and Yorkshireman, the late Graham Hall with one of the streets on the development named "Hall Way".

-	We now own more than 3300 homes and have set out our ambitions to develop new homes in our 2018 - 2021 Corporate Plan.
+We now own more than 3300 homes and have set out our development ambitions in our new corporate strategy, Towards 2026.

 We believe that mutual commitment and shared responsibility is key.
 We are an equal opportunities employer and aim to be an employer of choice.
 Everything we do is underpinned by our four cultural values: Agile, Accountable, Ambitious and Attentive.